Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Background

 \subsection{Threat Model}

 In this study, we assume the attacker holds the initiative in the game of attack and defense.
-The attacker has complete control over the target object detector and defensive methods, particularly the latter.
 The attacker is assumed to have access to the code and data of the object detector and our defense method, understands all the algorithm and deployment details of our method, and has all pre-generated canaries and woodpeckers.
 In this scenario, we believe the attacker is capable of launching defense-aware attacks, generating adaptive adversarial patches against the defense mechanism to bypass it.
-On the other hand, we consider that the defender only has knowledge of one known attack method (without loss of generality, AdvPatch~\cite{attack_fool} in this study), used to generate canaries and woodpeckers, and is unaware of any other attack technique.
+On the other hand, we consider that the defender only has knowledge of one known attack method (without loss of generality, AdvPatch~\cite{attack_fool} or TC-EGA~\cite{attack_advtext} in this study), to generate canaries and woodpeckers, and is unaware of any other attack technique.
 Clearly, developing attack-specific defense mechanisms is impractical since the defender cannot guarantee prior knowledge of the attack techniques.
 In other words, an effective defense method must be able to withstand unknown and defense-aware attacks.

-Additionally, rebuilding and redeploying a mature model is an expensive task, and we believe that modifying or retraining object detection models for defense are often infeasible.
+Additionally, rebuilding and redeploying a mature model is an expensive task, and we believe that modifying or retraining object detection models for defense is not always feasible.